iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> The app has twice stopped updating.
+I did get instructions to load another state's app, activate that in place of covidwise, then reload covidwise and reactive.
+It works but why does the checking just stop?<br> :date: __2021-03-27 19:41:27__

+> Good idea, but utility is totally dependant on enough people downloading it to make notifications meaningful.
+There is no way to know...<br> :date: __2021-03-25 21:01:28__

 > Great idea concept, except it does not work in MA.
 Plus, it will only alert you if someone actively states they have tested positive before going out in public.
 Some will see it as a HIPPA violation, even though they consent to saying they've tested positive.
 It doesn't say who, just alerts you to possible exposure.
 Would like to see this accepted nationwide, and notifications for if you're in a "high risked" area, rather than hoping someone claims they're positive and running errands.<br> :date: __2021-03-16 18:29:33__

 > The app stopped checking in a few months ago.
 I tried reinstalling it and that got it to check in, but only once.<br> :date: __2021-03-11 17:46:41__